MicheleTobias/OpenSourceCartography/README.md

 * "Paste Size" - File menu - has a variety of options for which dimension to paste
 * You can also paste a color into either the Fill or Stroke of an object either by copying it from Inkscape or using a tool like the [Colorzilla](http://www.colorzilla.com/) extension for Chrome and Firefox.
 * Use the Eyedropper tool to select a color on your canvas to automatically copy into the Fill or Stroke (hold shift when you click)

+**Clip**

+Clip is helpful for dealing with those polygons that didn't get clipped properly in the QGIS export.
+You'll find the Clip tool in the Object menu at the top of the screen.
+Select the item or group of items you want to clip, along with the polygon you want to clip with, the set the clip.
+One of the nice things about Clip in Inkscape is that you can set and release it, so if you need to make adjustments later, undo it by releasing your clip.

+Clip can also be used on images to cut out any polygon shape.
+It works just like clipping a raster in a GIS.

 **Other Things to Consider**
 * Move your labels around so you can see them all clearly